-  I also find that working out at home is a much better option than treking to a gym–you can read more about why skipping the gym is wise for us cfers here.
+I also find that working out at home is a much better option than treking to a gym to protect yourself from germs at they gym.

 Bottom Line: Find a routine that works for you that incorporates both cardio and weight bearing exercises to improve both lung function and bone health.

 You are so lucky that you can eat whatever you want and never gain a pound.